 - Signs and Symptoms: blisters, redness and extreme soreness of the affected area

 - Treatment: These types of burns can also be treated at home, except on rare occasions if the area gets infected.
 Run the burned area under water for a minimum of 15 minutes, take over-the-counter medicine for pain and generously apply antibiotic cream on blisters.
-If the burns affects a widespread area of the face, hands, buttocks, groin or feet, seek emergency treatment.
+If the burns affect a widespread area of the face, hands, buttocks, groin or feet, seek emergency treatment.

 Third Degree Burns are the worst burns and cause the most damage because they extend through every layer of skin.
-Such damage can reach the bloodstream, major organs and bones which could ultimately lead to death.
+Such damage can reach the bloodstream, major organs, and bones which could ultimately lead to death.